ekstroem/MESS/README.md

 # MESS

-Development version of the R package **MESS** (Miscellaneous Esoteric Statistical Scripts)
+Development version of the R package **MESS** (Miscellaneous Esoteric Statistical Scripts).
+This package contains a collection of various semi-useful functions that I have written and over the years.

+There is no real overall theme to the functions in the package but I have tried to group the contents in the overview below.

-To install the development version of **MESS** run the following command from within R (this requires that the devtools package is already installed on the system.
+To install the development version of **MESS** run the following command from within R (this requires that the devtools package is already installed on the system.)

 ```r
 devtools::install_github('ekstroem/MESS')